In a nutshell, truckers' options for semi truck repair fall in two categories:

 Seeing no rubber flying, his next thought (since he had dealt with the issue in another truck) was that the turbo under the hood had blown.

 He pulled over on the shoulder with his flashers on and parked.

 Without a working turbo, Mike knew the truck would never be able to pull the hills.

 So, he contacted his company, who arranged to have his truck towed.

 At the company's direction, the tow truck driver brought another tractor so that Mike could haul the trailer while the tow truck driver took the disabled tractor back to headquarters for semi truck repair.

-In this particular case, the work couldn't be done at the company's shop; the turbo work had to be outsourced to a nearby authorized truck repair shop.
+In this particular case, the work could not be done at the company's shop and the turbo work had to be outsourced to a nearby authorized truck repair shop.

-It was also during that down period that Mike's trucking company put us up at a nearby hotel and then decided to move Mike into a brand new tractor.
+It was also during that breakdown period that Mike's trucking company put us up at a nearby hotel and then decided to move Mike into a brand new tractor.